 - Value interaction and communication.
 The customers should involve their language service provider at an early stage of the project.
 They will provide them with valuable insights, that will clearly help to get to the final results faster.

 - Accept and deliver the translation requests early, quickly, and often.
 Be ready to accept very small requests – that are a staple of the language market today anyway.
 Those projects with very short turnaround time expected cannot be charged on a “minimal project fee” basis, as it would lead to a detrimental explosion of costs for the customer.

 - Streamline the translation process and minimize the management overhead.
 That is the only way to be able to deliver quickly while maintaining margins.

 - Integrate translation into the production pipeline of the customer.
 Nowadays, projects are maintained by dedicated automated tools responsible for the whole delivery chain.
 Become a part of that chain by plugging-in your systems with the customer.

 And last, but not least – automate as much as possible.
 It can sound counterintuitive at first, as the agile approach values more interaction between individuals.
-But as humans should be taking care of what they do best – communicate, computers should take care of the menial tasks that are repeatable, time-consuming and error-prone.
+But as humans should be taking care of what they do best – communicate, computers should take care of the menial tasks that are repeatable, time-consuming, and error-prone.
 Automation promotes also reuse – further reducing the end-customer costs.

 One question still stays open.
-How to convince our customers on the necessity of involving their language service supplier in their process as early as possible?
-The reasons for it are clear: earlier delivery, reduced costs from avoiding rework, no more erroneous word-for-word translations and predictable final delivery times.
+How to convince our customers of the necessity of involving their language service supplier in their process as early as possible?
+The reasons for it are clear: earlier delivery reduced costs from avoiding rework, no more erroneous word-for-word translations, and predictable final delivery times.
 The software business has adopted the agile mindset years ago.
 It is time to adopt it in our industry.